What Is Zeus the God of in Greek Mythology?

 Sign up to our Free Weekly Newsletter

-Once Zeus had become an adult, his grandmother Gaia tricked Cronos into regurgitating all of his children.
-Zeus and his siblings formed a powerful group.
-They soon went to war against the Titans and eventually defeated them following a 10-year war.
+Once Zeus was an adult, his grandmother Gaia tricked Cronos into regurgitating all of his children.
+Zeus and his siblings formed a powerful group and went to war against the Titans, eventually defeating them after a 10-year war.

 god zeus marriage hera vase

-Black-figure amphora, depicting the marriage of Zeus and Hera, attributed to the Berlin Painter.
-Source: 550-530 BCE, via British Museum
+Black-figure amphora depicting the marriage of Zeus and Hera, attributed to the Berlin Painter, c.
+550-530 BCE.
+Source: British Museum

 rubens the rape of europa